MrTrustor/blog/blog/content/post/aws-reinvent-2016-a-recap-part2.md

 they clearly use it a lot and cater to the open-source community, but on the other side, they almost never release their own tools and it is notoriously difficult for Amazon employees to contribute to open-source projects.
-It would be nice if Blox was the beginning of a change of Amazon's policy, but I honestly doubt it.
+It would be nice if Blox was the beginning of Amazon's policy change, but I honestly doubt it.

 References: